sebastianfeliciano/url-shortener/REPORT.md

 - `/metrics` endpoint exposes Prometheus-formatted metrics
 - Ready for scraping by Prometheus server
-- Can be visualized in Grafana dashboards
+- Can be queried directly in Prometheus

 ## 6. Branch Structure